SamraddhiSharma12/Web-Dev-Projects/Custom Chrome Extension/dynamic theme/README.md

 1. Clone this repository:

     Open Google Chrome and go to:

-arduino
 2.Copy code

 3.Search bar: chrome://extensions/